* U.S. Senator representing Vermont

 “The major issue to come out of Leahy’s huddle with Castro?
 Ice cream.
 You see, Fidel had spoken up for Cuba’s ice cream, and Pat had put in a word for Ben & Jerry’s (Vermont’s own).
 Said the senator in a post- huddle interview, ‘Now my major diplomatic effort will be to get a hold of Ben Cohen [the ‘Ben’ of the company] and figure out how they can send down a case of Ben & Jerry’s.
 Castro made me promise I would get Ben & Jerry’s ice cream to him.’ … Leahy is not overly troubled by the fates of the ice-cream lover’s victims.”

-During a June 2005 Judiciary Committee hearing on the Guantanamo Bay detention center, Leahy called Guantanamo “an international embarrassment to our nation, to our ideals,” and “a legal blackhole” where U.S. policies did not “adhere to the rule of law.”
-Leahy also defended Illinois Democrat Richard Durbin‘s comparison of U.S. troops in Guantanamo Bay to Nazis.
+During a June 2005 Senate Judiciary Committee hearing on the Guantanamo Bay detention center, Leahy called Guantanamo “an international embarrassment to our nation, to our ideals,” and “a legal blackhole” where U.S. policies did not “adhere to the rule of law.”

-In February 2009 Leahy proposed that Congress establish a “truth commission” to investigate alleged misdeeds by ex-President Bush, most notably the wiretapping of U.S. citizens, the use of faulty intelligence to justify the 2003 invasion of Iraq, and the use of torture at Guantanamo Bay and so-called “black sites” abroad.
+In February 2009 Leahy proposed that Congress establish a “truth commission” to investigate alleged misdeeds by ex-President Bush and his administration, most notably the wiretapping of U.S. citizens, the use of faulty intelligence to justify the 2003 invasion of Iraq, and the use of torture at Guantanamo Bay and so-called “black sites” abroad.